MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000789-scenario-include.md

-Help you manage and track subcontracting activities efficiently.
+Helps you manage and track subcontracting activities efficiently.